Audio Sermons

 • God’s man is coming to God’s people with God’s gift

-• God lovingly calls people into an exclusive relationship with Him
+• God lovingly calls people into an exclusive relationship with him

 3. A covenant-breaking people